PaulD95-git/Portfolio-1/README.md

 ### Social Media
 - You can connect with **Dublin Coding** via the social media links in the footer.
 Each link opens in a new tab for easy access.

+---

+## Bugs

+### Known Issues
+1. Navigation Menu not closing on click (moblie view)
+-Description: On mobile devices, the navigation menu does not automatically close when a link is clicked.
+2. Social Media Icons bot showing for mobile view
+-Description: The social media icons in the footer may not be fully accessible to all screen readers.

+---

+## Deployment
+The site was deployed to GitHub Pages.
+The steps to deploy are as follows:

+In the GitHub repository, navigate to the Settings tab.
+From the source section drop-down menu, select the Master Branch.
+Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+The live link can be found here - https://pauld95-git.github.io/Portfolio-1/

+---

+## Credits

+Navbar inspired by CodingNepal - codingnepalweb.com
+Image taken from - https://www.themuse.com/advice/10-free-classes-to-learn-to-code-if-you-have-absolutely-no-idea-where-to-start scanrail/Getty Images

+---

 ## Code Structure

 ```plaintext